nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 ### Running on Eiger

-On Eiger, a similar sbatch script can be used:
+On Eiger, the following sbatch script can be used:

 ```bash title="run_lammps_eiger.sh"
 #!/bin/bash -l